-The Division takes pride in its comprehensive variety of learning facilities.
-Most 200-, 300-, and 500-level and above courses are taught on the USC University Park Campus (UPC), where students are immersed in mainstream campus life.
-Most 400-level professional courses are taught on the USC Health Sciences Campus (HSC), where courses in medicine, pharmacy, physical therapy, and other health care professions are also taught.
-See even more of these facilities in our Video Tour.
+The Chan Division takes pride in its comprehensive variety of learning facilities.
+Most 200- and 300-level courses are taught on the USC University Park Campus (UPC), where students are immersed in mainstream campus life.
+Most 400-level and above courses are taught on the USC Health Sciences Campus (HSC), where courses in medicine, pharmacy, physical therapy, and other health care professions are also taught.

 Center for Health Professions Building (CHP) on HSC